-Now, 4 kids and 9 years later, it doesn’t feel all that huge anymore — and I often find myself daydreaming about larger homes with MORE.
-More bedrooms, more useable basement space, more room for entertaining inside, more acreage for playing outside, a pool, etc.
+Now, 4 kids later, it doesn’t feel all that huge anymore and I often find myself daydreaming about larger homes with “more”.
+Maybe one additional bedroom, a useable basement space, and more room for indoor entertaining.

 - More expensive insurance.